Reviving the Coastal Wetlands of Lokowaka in Hilo, Hawaiʻi

 Help care for the ʻāina and restore Lokowaka Pond, a traditional Hawaiian loko iʻa, preserving Hawaiʻi’s unique natural and cultural legacy.

-With each invasive plant removed, the land begins to breathe, water flows freely once more, and the loko iʻa tells its story—reviving a landscape that has long been hidden.
+With each invasive plant removed, the land begins to breathe, water flows freely once more, and the loko iʻa tells its story—reviving a landscape and the balance within it that has long been hidden.

 Embrace Aloha ʻĀina

 The Lokowaka Pond complex—one of Hawai‘i’s traditional fishpond systems—is located in Hilo on the Island of Hawai‘i.
-It provides essential habitat for native species, including several endangered birds, and serves as a refuge for migratory and vagrant species.
+It provides essential habitat for native species, including aquatic species, endangered waterbirds, and serves as a refuge for migratory and vagrant species.

 People, too, are part of this living system—connected to the land, the water, and all the beings that depend on them.
 When we care for ʻāina, it responds in return, reminding us that healing the land is also a way of healing ourselves.